MrTyton/AutomatedFanfic/README.md

 1. Install the docker image with `docker pull mrtyton/automated-ffdl`
 2. Map the `/config` volume to someplace on your drive.
 3. After running the image once, it will have copied over default configs.
 Fill them out and everything should start working.
+   1. This default config is currently broken, so when you map the `/config` volume just copy over the default ones found in this repo.

 ### How to Run - Non-Docker